 III.
 New York State Courts

 A. Election to the Supreme Court of the State of New York

+General Comments - The following information is a description of the current statutory scheme for election to the State Supreme Court.

-General Comments - Democrats are most often elected as Supreme Court Justices in New York City as a result of New York City's predominantly Democratic electorate.
-Under current procedure, each political party holds a judicial nominating convention for each judicial district.
+Democrats are most often elected as Supreme Court Justices in New York City as a result of New York City's predominantly Democratic electorate.
+Under current procedures, each political party holds a judicial nominating convention for each judicial district.
 The conventions are attended by delegates elected in each Assembly District or, in some cases, a part thereof, at the primary immediately preceding the election involved.
 N.Y.
 Election Law § 6-124.
-The rules governing time, place and procedure of conventions are left to committees appointed under the rules of the state committee of each political party.
-Id. § 6-126(a).
+The rules governing time, place, and procedure of conventions are left to committees appointed under the rules of the state committee of each political party.
+Id. § 6-126(1).

-For administrative purposes, New York State is divided into 12 judicial districts, with the following judicial districts in New York City (N.Y.
-Judiciary Law § 140):
+For administrative purposes, New York State is divided into 13 judicial districts, with the following judicial districts in New York City (N.Y.
+Jud.
+Law § 140):

 First District - Manhattan (New York)

-Second District - Brooklyn (Kings) and Staten Island (Richmond)
+Second District - Brooklyn (Kings)

 Eleventh District - Queens

 Twelfth District - Bronx

+Thirteenth District - Staten Island (Richmond)

 Each judicial district has the following number of justices of the Supreme Court (N.Y.
-Judiciary Law § 140-a):
+Jud.
+Law § 140-a):

 First District - 38

-Second District - 52
+Second District - 49

-Eleventh District - 38
+Eleventh District - 40

-Twelfth District - 24
+Twelfth District - 26

+Thirteenth District - 4

 Nominees need not be enrolled members of the political party by which they are nominated.
-Historically, Supreme Court nominees usually have been selected from among sitting Criminal Court, Civil Court or Family Court Judges.
+Historically, Supreme Court nominees usually have been selected from among sitting Criminal Court, Civil Court, or Family Court Judges.

+1. Jurisdiction

-- 1. Jurisdiction General original and appellate jurisdiction in law and equity (see Appellate Term and Appellate Division, infra).
-In The City of New York, jurisdiction concurrent with that of the Criminal Court over certain misdemeanors prosecuted by indictment and with the Family Court over crimes and offenses by or against minors or between members of the same family or household, and exclusive jurisdiction over all other crimes prosecuted by indictment.
+General, original, and appellate jurisdiction in law and equity.
+See Appellate Term and Appellate Division, infra.
+In the City of New York, jurisdiction concurrent with that of the Criminal Court over certain misdemeanors prosecuted by indictment and with the Family Court over crimes and offenses by or against minors or between members of the same family or household, and exclusive jurisdiction over all other crimes prosecuted by indictment.
 N.Y.
-Const.
-Art.
-6 § 7; N.Y.
+Const. art.
+6, § 7; N.Y.
 Fam.
 Ct.
 Act §§ 115, 812; N.Y.
 City Crim.
 Ct.
-Act § 31. - 2.
-Selection Process Election by judicial district.
+Act § 31.

+2. Selection Process

+Election by judicial district.
 N.Y.
-Const.
-Art.
-6 § 6(c); N.Y.
-Judiciary Law § 140-a.
+Const. art.
+6, § 6(c).

+3. Eligibility Requirements

-a) Admission to practice as an attorney in New York for ten years.
+- i.
+Admission to practice as an attorney in New York for ten years.
 N.Y.
-Const.
-Art.
-6 § 20(a); N.Y.
-Judiciary Law § 140-a.
+Const. art.
+6, § 20(a); N.Y.
+Jud.
+Law § 140-a.

-- b) Age Limit A Supreme Court Justice may serve until December 31 of the year in which he or she reaches age 70, and may thereafter perform duties as a Supreme Court Justice if it is certified that his or her services are necessary to expedite the business of the Court, and that he or she is physically and mentally competent to fully perform the duties of such office.
-Certification is valid for a two-year term and may be extended for up to two additional two-year terms, but in no event longer than December 31 in the year in which he or she reaches age 76.
+- ii.
+Age Limit A Supreme Court Justice may serve until December31st of the year in which he or she reaches age 70, and maythereafter perform duties as a Supreme Court Justice if it is certified

+that his or her services are necessary to expedite the business of the Court, and that he or she is physically and mentally competent to fully perform the duties of such office.
+Certification is valid for a two-year term and may be extended for up to two additional two-year terms, but in no event longer than December 31st in the year in which he or she reaches age 76.
 N.Y.
+Const. art.
+6, § 25(b).

+4. Term

-Const.
-Art.
-6 § 25(b). - 4.
-Term 14 years.
-Id. § 6(c). - 5.
-Salary \$136,700.
-N.Y.
-Jud.
-Law § 221-b.
+14 years.
+Id. § 6(c).

+5. Salary \$208,000.